sueszli/fast-snek/README.md

 to make our compute-bound python code faster, we can use:

 - superset programming languages [^superset1] [^superset2]
-	- still in their infancy. introduce an entirely different language.
+	- still in their infancy.
 - different python implementations, like jit interpreters [^PyPy]
-	- can make single threaded code 4x faster without any intervention. but constrained to specific python versions and limit interop.
+	- can make single threaded code up to 4x faster without any intervention but are not a universal solution.
 - the `multiprocessing` standard library
 	- high call overhead, (de)serialization overhead, resource overhead
 - multithreaded c/c++ code 🔥